About Us

 When Is TELJ Published?

-Per volume, TELJ produces a first issue in the fall (publishing in the winter) and a second issue in the spring (publishing in the summer).
+Per volume, TELJ produces a first issue in the fall (publishing in the winter or spring) and a second issue in the spring (publishing in the summer or fall).

 Who Has Cited TELJ?